USI-MSDE-SA-2022/software-architecture-model-Travad/src/sa/model/index.md

 Quality: _Privacy_

-Scenario: As per customer request, when an account is deleted, all the related data should be deleted immediately
+Scenario: As per customer request, when an account is canceled, all the related data should be deleted immediately.

 ```puml
 @startuml